sirdoombox/Overwatch.Net/README.md

 # Overwatch.Net

-An unofficial player stats API for the Blizzard game "Overwatch".
+An unofficial player stats API for the Blizzard game "Overwatch" - Targetting .NET Standard 1.1 for maximum compatibility.

 [![NuGet version](https://badge.fury.io/nu/Overwatch.Net.svg)](https://badge.fury.io/nu/Overwatch.Net)

 ## What is it?

-A simple wrapper that grabs player stats from a users PlayOverwatch.com profile and parses it to be used however you like.
+A simple web scraper that grabs player stats from a users PlayOverwatch.com profile and parses it to be used however you like.
 It's written entirely in C# using AngleSharp to parse the data from the page.
 The only limiting factor is the speed at which the PlayOverwatch profile can be loaded.

 ## Current Features
 * Supports PC, Xbox 1 and Playstation 4 players.